The-Kingdom-of-The-Winds/RTK-Server/README.md

 ***

 ## 6) Update the IP address in the RTK source
-1. In Windows, use any text editor to open the `/rtk/conf/map.conf.example` file from your copy of the RTK repository and rename to `/rtk/conf/map.conf`
+1. In Windows, use any text editor to open the `/rtk/conf/map.conf.example` file from your copy of the RTK repository, copy and rename to `/rtk/conf/map.conf`
 2. Edit the values for `map_ip` and `loginip` to use the IP address obtained in step 5.8
    - e.g. `map_ip: 192.168.56.104`
    - e.g. `loginip: 192.168.56.104`
-3. Rename `/rtk/conf/char.conf.example` to `/rtk/conf/char.conf` then add your database information.
+3. Copy and rename `/rtk/conf/char.conf.example` to `/rtk/conf/char.conf` then add your database information.
 4. Save the file, and the update will automatically sync to your VM via the shared folder configured in step 4

 ***